 What is the state of xAPI?

 As the specification evolves, one of the key concepts to grasp is that of vocabulary.
 The ADL and related industry groups are working to define lists of verbs to use when creating activity statements in the hope that standardization will lead to increased interoperability across the industry.
 Competency frameworks around global topics are already beginning to emerge, including the MedBiquitous Competency Framework for the healthcare industry.

 Should I use xAPI?

 Yes.
+Many companies and consultants have already moved to implement xAPI in their organizations and for their clients.
 If you have something to track that cannot be handled by SCORM, xAPI is a viable option for you and it's not difficult to get started.
 For initial experimentation and testing, most commercial LRS products offer a free trial option, and ADL has an activity statement viewer that's freely available, too.

 On the other hand, if SCORM tracking is sufficient for your needs right now, there is no rush to adopt xAPI.
 SCORM is not going away any time soon, a fact that LMS providers are taking into consideration as they prepare to support xAPI alongside SCORM and AICC.

 This blog was originally published in February 2016 and has since been updated with new information and resources.